uswitch/nidhogg/README.md

     Path to config file (default "config.json") -kubeconfig string
     Paths to a kubeconfig.
 Only required if out-of-cluster.
+-leader-configmap string
+    Name of configmap to use for leader election -leader-election
+    enable leader election
+-leader-namespace string
+    Namespace where leader configmap located
 -master string
 	The address of the Kubernetes API server.
 Overrides any value in kubeconfig.
 Only required if out-of-cluster.
 -metrics-addr string
     The address the metric endpoint binds to. (default ":8080")
 ```